ZeroPass/row.webapp/README.md

 The server domain name and port must be specified in the source of this application.
 Modify the `socketUrl` in `src/client/ClientRoot.tsx` to be the valid HTTPS url to the HTTPS proxy.
 If you performed the self-signed & haproxy instructions above you would change this to `https://<domainName>`

 #### Starting/Stopping
-To start the haproxy, and the app:
+To start the haproxy, and the app (running with sudo privilegy, because port number is <1000:
-`yarn server`
+`sudo yarn server`

 ## License